Arkyn-Studios/arkyn-time-realm-integration/README.md

 Alternatively theres a Node.js or .NET SDK.
 Information regarding this, can be found here: https://docs.realm.io/sync/backend-integration/data-integration

+Connections are obtained using username / password credentials supplied by Arkyn.

 The backend integration has three main responsibilities (at the moment - more may come).

 #### Responsibility #1: Initialize device database